-What does the future of digital look like for home builders?
-In a field not always known for being on the leading edge of technology, it’s exciting to see the construction industry now embracing these digital trends for home builders.
+What does the future of digital marketing look like for home building marketers?
+In a field not always known for being on the leading edge of marketing technology, it’s exciting to see marketers now embracing these digital marketing strategies for home builders.
 From virtual reality to digital marketing trends to experience-improvement apps, home builders have accepted the challenge and are looking to 2017 as a year of digital transformation.

-Here are the most important digital trends for home builders in 2017:
+Here are the most important digital marketing trends for home builders in 2017:

 3. Responsive web design shifts to mobile-first.
 Most builders have realized the importance of mobile usage on their websites.
 As mobile/tablet site visitors outpace desktop, it’s no longer a matter of just having a website that works on mobile.
 It has to be designed for mobile.
 Just as we’ve seen in telecomm, banking and other industries – expect builder websites to feature bigger buttons, larger text and hamburger menus as they move toward designing the mobile experience first and desktop second.